Your morning cup of coffee matters. That's why there are so many choices when it comes to making coffee at home.

 - 1Add coffee grounds to the beaker.

-- 3Place the lid with the plunger up, and brew for 3 – 5 minutes.
+- 3Place the lid with the plunger up, and brew for 3 – 5 minutes for the natural oils to release.

 - 4Push the plunger down slowly to separate the coffee and water.